 - Functional HIIT Series with iFIT Trainer Paulo Barreto

 Own an iFIT-enabled elliptical?
 You can also try one of our elliptical workout series, as these machines are perfect for training the upper body!
-As you push and pull the machine’s handles, the pectoralis major and pectoralis minor will be in full force!
-Your chest muscles will get a great workout, as well as the rest of your body.
-Best of all, you can do these series as your everyday home workout or even in your local gym.
-Here are a few of our many interactive elliptical workouts!
+As you push and pull the machine’s handles, your pectoralis major and pectoralis minor will be in full force!
+Your chest muscles can get a great workout along with the rest of your body, depending on your workout routine and effort.
+Best of all, you can do these series as your daily home workout or even in your local gym.
+Here are 10 of our most popular workout series for ellipticals!

-Start your fitness journey now—sign up for your free iFIT 30-day trial to start a chest workout today!
+Start your fitness journey now and sign up for your free iFIT 30-day trial to start a chest workout today!

 1. Waehner, P. (2020, December 23).
 Why you need to work your chest muscles.
 Verywell Fit. https://www.verywellfit.com/your-best-chest-1229817.